jprotzman/signalk-venus-tanks-plugin/README.md

 ## System requirements

-A host system running Venus OS.
+A Venus OS based host system running Signal K and configured to display Venus' 'boat and motorhome overview'.

+You can enable and disable 'boat & motorhome overview' bys navigating to
+*MENU -> Settings -> Display & language -> Show baot & motorhome view*
+on your Venus OS GUI.

 If you require similar functionality but do not run Signal K under Venus or you prefer to maintain D-Bus tank data with a native Venus